edwinlzs/chainflow/README.md

 3. **_Testing your endpoints_**

    An API call workflow could behave as if it were a frontend client calling the backend.
 In that way, you can create UI-agnostic end-to-end testing of backend endpoints by using API call workflows to simulate how a frontend would interact with the backend.

+## ⚠️ (Important!)
+Note

+Chainflow is my first and somewhat experimental open-source project which I started to assist my own development work.
+It's similar to [Postman Flows](https://learning.postman.com/docs/postman-flows/gs/flows-overview/), but done in code so us engineers have even greater control over the process (+ the ease of writing simple scripts with Chainflow to be run in your CLI or as pipeline jobs etc.).

+I am still finding and ironing out pain points in using the library and releases should be considered unstable while I improve the library's usability.
+It is far from perfect in its current state, but I will continue to improve upon it if I or others find potential in its use.
+Therefore, your feedback and ideas are very important to me.
+I welcome thoughts on just about anything - useful dev tools to manage this project, QoL features to support easier coding patterns when using this library or even thoughts on the future direction of this project.

+Drop them as a [Github issue](https://github.com/edwinlzs/chainflow/issues) or email me at <edwinlzscode@gmail.com>!

 ## Basic Usage